Your No-Nonsense Guide to NCL Drink Packages

 If you’re a specialty coffee enthusiast who enjoys lattes, frappuccinos, and teas, the Starbucks Package can be a worthwhile option.
 It’s especially appealing if you’re not purchasing any other drink package, as it allows unlimited access to your favorite Starbucks beverages onboard.

-For perspective, when we cruised on the Norwegian Joy, we spent $19 with a tip on two lattes at Starbucks one afternoon.
-While Starbucks drinks onboard are slightly more expensive than those on shore, we found the quality even better than any Starbucks near us.
+For perspective, when we cruised on the Norwegian Joy, we spent $19, including a tip, on two lattes at Starbucks one afternoon.
+While Starbucks drinks onboard are slightly more expensive than those on shore, we found the quality to be even better than that of any Starbucks near us.

 So, if you plan to enjoy multiple specialty coffees daily, the Starbucks Package is a great value compared to paying à la carte.